normanzb/chuanr/README.md

 #Chuanr ![travis-build](https://api.travis-ci.org/normanzb/chuanr.png)

 This component formats the `<input />` according the declared patterns

+#Motivation

+I know for formatting and masking, there are tons of them out there but the reasons for me to recreate the wheel are:

+* Non of existing masking lib supports "multiple patterns"
+* They either failed to work on certain platform (e.g mobile chrome) or do not correctly handling all the different type of inputs (e.g. paste or drag and drop text)

+So by using Chuanr you will get:

 #Feature

-* Multiple Patterns
+* multiple patterns, the formatting and masking changes according to the best matching pattern.
+* Negative patterns, allow you to prevent some of the inputs.
+Says, 123456 is definitely a fake telephone number, then you can make a negative pattern to prevent user from inputting that.
-* Intuitive pattern syntax and error messages
+* Intuitive pattern syntax and error messages.
-* Positive and negative pattern
+* Positive and negative pattern.
-* Flexible pattern function to match specific characters
+* Flexible pattern function to match specific characters.
-* Customizable pattern function
+* Customizable pattern function.
+* Supports all platforms, including IE6+ and mobile safari and mobile chrome.
+* Handling all kinds of input, even text drag and drop.

 #Usage